jdrake16/lofi-studio/docs/persistent-data.md

 ## Persistent data

-* Individual beats
+* Individual beats created by the user.

-* Custom playlists
+* Custom playlists made up of user-made beats.

+* A sample library of Quality lofi sounds.